BobaFettyW4p/OnlineGuestBook/README.rst

 This repo contains all of the terraform configuration files needed to create a web server infrastructure on AWS to host a simple 'Online Guestbook' webapp:

 #.
-An `EC2 Instance <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/ec2.tf>`_ that will act as our webserver
+An `EC2 Instance <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/ec2.tf>`_ that will act as our web server
 #.
-A `Virtual Private Cloud (VPC) <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/vpc.tf>`_ for our webserver to reside in
+A `Virtual Private Cloud (VPC) <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/vpc.tf>`_ for our web server to reside in
 #.
 A `subnet <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/subnet.tf>`_ to handle addressing within the VPC
 #.
 A `routing table <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/routeTable.tf>`_ to handle routing between the VPC and the wider internet
 #.
 A `security group <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/securityGroup.tf>`_ to authorize traffic routing to and from the VPC